Blog

 Chief Relationship Officer

-4. Helps reinforce knowledge
+4. Collaborative learning systems help reinforce knowledge

 Have you ever had to learn new information and forgot half of it shortly after the course was completed?
 Then you know what The Forgetting Curve is, which states that we forget what we learn shortly after, well, learning it.

 Your employees will likely forget what they learned even in a continuous learning environment.
-So, what’s the cure to The Forgetting Curve
+So, what’s the cure to The Forgetting Curve?

 Quizzes reinforce knowledge